AIDefender/SRPO/README.md

 ```

 `walker2d-medium-expert-v0` can be changed to other Offline RL environments.
 To run baseline algorithms, `maple_st` can be changed to `maple`, `mopo`, `cql`, etc.

+## Citation

+If you find our code repository or paper useful, please cite with:

+@article{xue2023state,
+  title={State Regularized Policy Optimization on Data with Dynamics Shift},
+  author={Xue, Zhenghai and Cai, Qingpeng and Liu, Shuchang and Zheng, Dong and Jiang, Peng and Gai, Kun and An, Bo},
+  journal={arXiv preprint arXiv:2306.03552},
+  year={2023}
+}